The Federal Reserve Has Never Printed 'Money': Part I

 Growth of M2:

-If M2 contains all elements that are 'near money' yet the growth rate showed no material impact by the three rounds of quantitative easing, then it must be true that the reserves created by the Federal Reserves are not "near money."
+If M2 contains all elements that are 'near money' yet the growth rate showed no material impact by the three rounds of quantitative easing, then it must be true that the reserves created by the Federal Reserve are not "near money."

 While reserves are not considered money and therefore not included in the above calculation of M2, reserves are included in the monetary base.
 To illustrate how quantitative easing increased the monetary base but NOT the money supply, below is a chart of the 5-year annualized growth rate in the M2 money supply and the monetary base.

-The growth rate of M2 can be seen as flat throughout the past few decades, even through rounds of QE while the monetary base exploded in growth only in this past decade as the Federal Reserve embarked on easy monetary policy through quantitative easing.
+The growth rate of M2 can be seen as flat throughout the past few decades, even through rounds of QE, while the monetary base exploded in growth only in this past decade as the Federal Reserve embarked on easy monetary policy through quantitative easing.

 Growth of M2 & Growth of Monetary Base:

 Again, this can be seen as evidence, along with the words from the Federal Reserve website that states that the process of money creation from the Federal Reserve does not exist in the United States.
-The Federal Reserves does not print nor create money; they only are able to increase the monetary base through crediting the reserve balances of depository institutions.
+The Federal Reserve does not print or create money; they only are able to increase the monetary base through crediting the reserve balances of depository institutions.

 The above chart shows the explosive growth in the monetary base but not in the money supply.
 This is because excess reserves are included in the monetary base but not in the money supply.
 The next chart shows the 5-year annualized growth rate in excess reserves, which can be seen as a near one-for-one correlation to the growth rate in the monetary base, indicating that the process of quantitative easing increased excess reserves, a pool of money only accessible to banks and not the general public until the banks decide there is a viable place to put that money in the form of loans or asset purchases.